Invasion Percolation on Power-Law Branching Processes: Introduction

-\paragraphi{Illustrating example for \mtitle{$\alpha\in(0,1)$}} Based on, among others, Theorem~\ref{thm-subthmWk}, the $\alpha\in(0,1)$ regime significantly deviates from other power-law regimes.
+\paragraphi{Illustrating example for \mtitle{$\alpha\in(0,1)$}} By, among others, Theorem~\ref{thm-subthmWk}, the $\alpha\in(0,1)$ regime significantly deviates from other power-law regimes.
 We illustrate this with a simple example how the exponential scaling to a deterministic limit arises in for the $(W_k)_{k\geq0}$ process.
-For $\alpha\in(0,1)$ we take
+For $\alpha\in(0,1)$, we take